Communities

 If this is what Dylan refers to, the protesting lover may be saying, in effect, "You're torturing me!"

-fedorqui‭ wrote almost 2 years ago
+fedorqui‭ wrote over 2 years ago

 That is an interesting insight I was not aware of, @gmcgath‭.
 And was it such a cultural reference of enough "power" to be understood like this?